nselby/nselby.github.io/_posts/2016-08-05-Technically-Accurate-And-Totally-Useless.md

 <p>"Headlines," according to the journalism school at North Dakota State University, "need to be accurate, first, and to fairly reflect the theme of the story."
 A headline that lures you in by promising something and failing to deliver is called, "Clickbait" - and it is a cheesy trick of those without ethics.</p>

-<p>Here's my point about technically correct but useless in the form of a joke. </p>
+<p>Here's my point about technically correct but useless in the form of an old joke. </p>

 <p>A helicopter pilot is flying one passenger around Seattle, and suddenly they get fogged in.
 The GPS isn't working.
 The pilot sees a big, flashy office building nearby so he goes over and hovers very close to the windows.
 A crowd gathers inside the building, with workers looking at the chopper.</p>